Strong-AI-Lab/Neuromodulated-Transformer/training/README.md

 The file to execute training is called `train_nmdec_wikitext.py' python3 train_nmdec_wikitext.py or python train_nmdec_wikitext.py to start training.

-The current file is currently set up to perform two epochs of training on the test dataset only.
+The current file is currently set up to perform two epochs of training on the train dataset only.

 Line 3: Change the integer to gpu's device number that you wish to train on.
 Line 78: batch size of 4 is used, this results in crashing on server 1, hopefully not on server 2.